chadwilken/Blog/content/blog/dipping-your-toes-into-react-native.md

 ---
 path: dipping-your-toes-into-react-native
 date: 2016-04-15T18:24:56.570Z
-title: "Dipping Your Toes into React Native"
+title: Dipping Your Toes into React Native
+description: >-
-description: "When I took over as CTO at CompanyCam we had a universal app written in Xamarin that was horrendous.
-My first call was to rewrite both apps natively for Android and iOS using Java and…"
+  When I took over as CTO at CompanyCam we had a universal app written in Xamarin that was horrendous.
+My first call was to rewrite both apps natively for Android and iOS using Java and…
 ---
 When I took over as CTO at CompanyCam we had a universal app written in Xamarin that was horrendous.
 My first call was to rewrite both apps natively for Android and iOS using Java and Objective-C/Swift respectively.
 Upon completion the performance of the apps improved and the bugs decreased significantly.

 A constant problem as a small startup is that you are always short on developers.
 In our case this meant our apps varied in the features they provided.
 On top of handling our webapp, I also write our iOS app, which for our users means that Android gets features late if at all.